 By 1971, many of the houses on Amy Avenue were gone.
 But there were still some residents who refused to sell.
 Indian Hill village manager Alpheus White complained that the holdout residents had “jacked up prices to unrealistic levels.”
 As a result, White, said, he doubted “that any further purchases will be made in that area by the village.”

-The City of Cincinnati City did eventually annex this area, including the portions owned by, but not within, the Village of Indian Hill.
-The Cincinnati City Planning Commission recommended that the city should “Vacate Amy Avenue as relocation opportunities, beneficial to existing residents, become available.”
+In a 1975 study, the Cincinnati Planning Commission recommended that the City should “Vacate Amy Avenue as relocation opportunities, beneficial to existing residents, become available.”
 The last houses were condemned.
-Local fire officials, so frequently absent in the history of Amy Avenue, appeared to conduct controlled burns of the remaining structures.
+Fire officials, so frequently absent in the history of Amy Avenue, appeared to conduct controlled burns of the remaining structures.
 That was the end of Any Avenue, and the end of Douglass Park.